 - Guidance Seekers – they wish to be involved completely and will seek guidance, frequent praise and encouragement.
 This will allow this generation to benefit greatly from mentors as well as their peers.

 - Family Oriented – Generation Y has lost interest in the fast-track and are willing to trade high pay for fewer dollars, flexible schedules, and a better work/life balance.

 - Team Players – most have been part of team sports or organized group activities during their childhood, which leads them to value teamwork and seek input and affirmation from others.
 They are loyal, committed and want to be involved.

 The Generation Y population is incredibly sophisticated and can provide many attributes to society.
-They possess the potential to create a more solid financial future and are expected to start saving for retirement earlier then previous generations.
+They possess the potential to create a more stable financial future and are expected to start saving for retirement earlier than previous generations.